QXIP/docker-telekibi/README.md

 # docker-telekibi
-TeleKibi: Kibi Supercharged with Elasticfence Plugins and much more!
+TeleKibi: Kibana/Kibi Supercharged with Elasticfence Plugins and much more!

 ## Usage